SouthWest-Studios/IsoCombat/README.md

 ## Technical Design

 ### Networking Overview

-- TCP handles lobby, chat, and reliable events.
+- **TCP** handles lobby, chat, upgrades scene, ranking scene and other reliable events.
-- UDP handles real-time gameplay data (position, rotation).
+- **UDP** handles real-time gameplay data (position, rotation, spawning, storm and hazards).
-- JSON is used for message serialization.
+- **JSON** is used for message serialization.

 ### Synchronization Model

-- Each client sends its position and rotation periodically.
+- Each client sends its input and local state (position, rotation, actions) periodically.
-- The server receives and broadcasts this data to all connected clients.
+- The server receives and broadcasts authoritative state updates to all connected clients.
 - Clients interpolate received positions for smoother visuals.
-- No prediction or lag compensation yet.
+- No advanced client-side prediction or lag compensation is implemented yet.

+### Replication Model

+- The server is fully authoritative over the world state (players, bullets, spike balls, storm and other networked entities).
+- Clients send their input/state over UDP at a fixed rate.
+- On each server tick, the server:
+  - Updates the world state.
+  - Builds a snapshot of all relevant entities.
+  - Broadcasts this snapshot to every connected client.
+- Clients apply the replicated state and interpolate positions to smooth out movement.

 ### Server Architecture

-- **TCP Server:** manages player connections, lobby state, and chat messages.
+- **TCP Server:** manages player connections, lobby state, chat messages and scene flow.
 - **UDP Server:** receives gameplay packets and forwards state updates to clients.
-- **Client Manager:** keeps track of connected clients, their IDs, and current state.
+- **Client Manager:** keeps track of connected clients, their IDs and current state.
 - **Message Parser:** parses JSON messages into internal data structures and validates fields.
 - **State Broadcaster:** bundles and forwards state updates at the configured tick rate.
-- **Connection Handler:** handles new connections, disconnections, and basic timeouts.
+- **Connection Handler:** handles new connections, disconnections and basic timeouts.
 - **Logging Module:** writes server events and network messages to log files for debugging.

+---

+## Project Structure

+- `IsoCombat/Assets/Scenes/`
+  Core game scenes (Lobby, Match, Upgrade/Ranking scenes).
+- `IsoCombat/Assets/Scripts/Networking/`
+  TCP and UDP client/server implementations, replication manager and message serialization.
+- `IsoCombat/Assets/Scripts/Game/`
+  Player controller, hazards, storm logic and match flow.
+- `IsoCombat/Assets/Scripts/UI/`
+  Lobby UI, chat, upgrade selection and basic HUD.
+- `IsoCombat/Assets/Art/`
+  Placeholder art, logo and UI elements.

+---

-### How to Run
+## How to Run

 1. Install Unity 6000.0.50 f1.
 2. Clone the repository.
 3. Open the project in Unity Hub.
 4. Launch the **Lobby Scene**.
 5. Run one instance in the Editor (server) and build standalone clients, or run multiple Editor instances.
-6. Connect clients to localhost or the server IP.
+6. Connect clients to `localhost` or the desired server IP.
-7. Use the chat and move to verify synchronization.
+7. Use the chat, move, shoot and dash to verify synchronization and combat.

+---

-### Next Steps
+## Next Steps

-- Add combat and health system.
-- Implement obstacles with collision and damage logic.
-- Improve client-side prediction and lag compensation.
+- Implement proper client-side prediction and lag compensation on top of the current replication.
+- Improve balancing of upgrades, damage values and storm pacing.
+- Add more obstacle types and hazard patterns.
-- Add server-side validation and basic anti-cheat measures.
+- Strengthen server-side validation and basic anti-cheat measures.
-- Add UI indicators for ping and sync quality.
+- Add richer UI indicators for ping, sync quality and round progression.
+- Add audio feedback for connections, hits, dashes and storm events.

+---

-### Credits
+## Credits

 - Aleix Botella
 - Guillem Montes